-Tea tree oil is proven to have anti-inflammatory, antimicrobial, anti-fungal, antiseptic, and antiviral properties.
-This essential clarifying oil helps soothe redness, swelling, inflammation and also effective in reducing acne-causing bacteria and healing infections.
+Tea tree oil has been shown to have anti-inflammatory, antimicrobial, antifungal, antiseptic, and antiviral properties.
+This essential, clarifying oil helps relieve redness, swelling and inflammation, and is also effective in reducing acne-causing bacteria and healing infections.

-Tyrosine is a nonessential amino acid present in the body that helps produce melanin and improve both collagen degradation and skin pigmentation.
+Tyrosine is a non-essential amino acid found in the body that supports the production of melanin and improves both collagen breakdown and skin pigmentation.

-When combined with L-ascorbic acid (vitamin C), tyrosine simulates fibroblast activity to increase collagen production, making it great for anti-aging products.
-It’s widely found in wrinkle creams, eye creams and serums, as well as sunscreens, face moisturizers, and concealers.
+When combined with L-ascorbic acid (vitamin C), tyrosine simulates fibroblast activity to increase collagen production, making it an excellent choice for anti-aging products.

-If you have sensitive skin, we recommend you to start with a lower concentration as you may have allergies or redness from higher concentrations of vitamin C.
+If you have sensitive skin, we recommend starting with a lower concentration, as you may experience allergies or redness with higher concentrations of vitamin C.

 You'll love theses vitamin C bombs — Liz K Super First C Serum Pure Vitamin 13%, La Roche-Posay Vitamin C Serum, Nature Republic Real Comforting Mask Sheet, and Paula's Choice Resist C15 Super Booster.